stallman-j/LaTekonomer/README.md

           ```
               *[Here's](https://www.sumatrapdfreader.org/settings/settings3-0) how to customize more Sumatra settings.
 3. You'll need to set Git up on your device.
-   - I set up my GitHub originally to let it version control with R, so followed the book <a href = "https://happygitwithr.com/"> <em> Happy Git and GitHub for the useR </em> </a>.
+   - I set up my GitHub originally to let it version control with R, so followed the book [__Happy Git and GitHub for the useR__](https://happygitwithr.com/).
        * If you're thinking of using the complementary <a href = "https://github.com/stallman-j/ekonomR" >** ekonomR ** </a> R package, I highly recommend following the ** Happy Git ** book first, and then coming back here to set up <em> this </em> repository through the Git command line.
 You'll have installed the Git terminal in ** Ch.
 6: Install Git ** when you're following this book, and that's where you'll learn what the Git command line is if you don't already know.
        * Getting GitHub to link to your computer securely can take a little effort, so give yourself a weekend on the off chance that you need to go deep into the troubleshooting help.
 Do <em> not </em> try to do any of this late at night when you're tired.
 You'll make yourself miserable and there are lots of little things that can go wrong.
        * ** Happy Git ** is supremely well written.
 Start at the beginning and go through chapter 12, "Connect RStudio to Git and GitHub."